katerhoades/PlaySprites/README.md

 P5 play is a library for the creation of games.
 It covers BASIC sprite creation, control, and collisions.

-Great for play and prototyping in p5, not the best for building out more robust games.
+Great for play and prototyping in p5, not the best for building out more robust projects.

 <br>